 What Makes a User Click to Your Brand?

 What is it that makes your user click on a particular brand?
 Is it the creativity of your brand, timings of your message/ offers to the customers, or the relevance of your product/offer?

 You should make sure that you understand your customers’ purchase patterns, need for buying, buying timings, and frequency.
 Conducting primary data helps you in better targeting and in understanding the frequently/occasionally interested buyers.

-It provides up-to-date business information – The primary data is a great source of latest market information that you can collect directly from the field in real-time.
+It Provides Up-to-Date Business Information – The primary data are best described as a great source of latest market information that you can collect directly from the field in real-time.

 You simply select the sample using various methods and techniques of sampling.
 The most popular and traditional primary data examples/ sources used are: